 Having a hundred thousand engaged followers on Twitter is far more than just an internet status symbol.
 It can open innumerable doors, both professionally and personally.
 Investing time, effort, and energy into creating such a following is in fact an investment in your own success.
 It can lead to career opportunities, fundraising success, and even the chance to go on all-expenses-paid trips!
 The question, though, is how you develop a large and engaged following.

-That’s such a big question that I have not one, but two guests on the show today to answer it.
-Ben Landis and Michael Tetro are the founders of Fanbase, a social media technology platform that helps brands and celebrities to massively expand their reach.
-I’ve used the tool myself and have seen a dramatic increase in my followers, as I’ll explain on the show.
+Ben Landis and Michael Tetro (who just goes by Tetro) are the founders of Fanbase, a social media technology platform that helps brands and celebrities to massively expand their reach.
+I’ve used the tool myself and have seen a dramatic increase in my followers, as I’ll explain on the show!
 Fanbase came about after Ben grew his personal Twitter from 150 followers all the way up to 1.5 million over the course of two years.
 Together, they’ve helped more than 600 clients gain more than 40 million real followers, and they’re here today to share their advice and strategies with you.

 - [02:16] – What are some of the big mistakes that people make with Twitter?
 Stephan clarifies the answer, which is not to just do straight text tweets all the time (but rather to upload images and content).